FirebirdSQL/Butler/rfc/4/FBSP.rst

 The ERROR message notifies the `Client` about error condition detected by `Service`.

 1. The type-data_ field of the control-frame_ MUST contain the `Error Code`_.
-2. The message MAY contain one or more data-frame_ that MUST conform to the API defined for reporting `Service` errors.
+2. The message MAY contain one or more data-frame_ that describe the error condition.
 Those data-frame_ parts MAY be ignored by `Client`.
 3. The `Client` SHALL NOT respond to this message.

 .. seealso::